sul-dlss/DeveloperPlaybook/infrateam_first_responder.md

     * [WASMetadataExtractor](https://github.com/sul-dlss/WASMetadataExtractor)

 We currently do not have an automatic update mechanism for our Java projects.

-Note that security updates affecting our Ruby **gems** will be caught when doing capistrano deployments via `gemfile audit`.
-For some projects, we've also enabled a GitHub setting that allows GH to automatically create pull requests (via `Dependabot`) to address security vulnerabilities (for merge by human reviewers).

 ## Verify / Notify Coverage for Following Week